Nimsters/2022.djangoday.dk/content/_index.md

 # See you in 2023 👋

-The tentative date for Django Day Copenhagen 2023 is **March 31st**.
+The tentative date for Django Day Copenhagen 2023 is **April 14th**.
 This will be the Friday before Easter break.

 # Recordings up 📽️